Summary

 You may notice that this is very similar to the data model permissions you'll be familiar with from Roles, and also the permissions you set in Private Apps (Service Accounts)

-Press "Save" in the top right
+When you have finished configuring your OAuth Client, press "Save" in the top right

 You can now start using your OAuth Client with your external application/integration, via the Client ID and Client Secret